IRON LADY – HEAVY METAL

 How can Australia pursue its national interest in a “might is right” world?
 Can we save the multilateral furniture?
 Can we work with other countries to mitigate the economic damage from Trump’s tariff war?
 Is CPTPP a model for the future?

-Listen here.
+Listen to the recording here.

 I believe the Trump ascendancy presages a radical change in Washington’s approach to the US alliance.